Skip to Main Content

 During the “financial aid warning” enrollment period, the student may receive federal financial aid despite the determination that the student is not meeting SAP standards.

-The student must meet SAP standards at the end of the financial aid warning period or will be suspended from further financial aid until such time as the student:
+The student must meet SAP standards at the end of the financial aid warning period or will be placed on SAP probation, in which the student is ineligible to receive federal aid without an approved appeal (outlined further in this policy).

-There are three (3) parts to the measurement and they are explained below:
+There are three (3) parts to the SAP measurement:

 2. Quantitative: Reviewed at the end of each Term/Year